fr0st-iwnl/fontz/README.md

 > git pull
 > ```
 # Categories
-All of our categories are listed below.
+All the categories are listed below.

 <div align="center">
   <table><tr><td>